 So deciding what is the best camera for hiking depends on many things.
 Consider these:

-Bottom line is the sensor of the camera is responsible for making images good.
+The bottom line is the sensor of the camera is responsible for making images good.
 A common mistake when buying a camera is assuming that the more Megapixels, the better the camera.
 This is not necessarily true.
 You can have a 32 MP compact camera, but the quality of the photographs you take with it won’t be as good as the photos you take with a 24 Full Frame DSLR.
-That’s, of course, because the sensor in the DSLR is bigger; the bigger the sensor, the more detailed is a picture.
+That’s, of course, because the sensor in the DSLR is bigger; the bigger the sensor, the more detailed is the picture.

 Choosing a lens will always depend on the type of pictures you want.
-For example, a true wide angle lens will be suitable for landscape photography because it’ll capture a bigger part of the scenery.
+For example, a true wide-angle lens will be suitable for landscape photography because it’ll capture a bigger part of the scenery.

 Telephoto lenses have a better zooming capacity.
 In other words, they’re good for taking photos from a distance.